By Peter Mann

 Credit for having got this far, after over 40 years of neglect, must go to SCDC’s Nick Grimshaw, who, as the Council’s relatively new Conservation Manager, has championed our cause most admirably, and, of course to the Cabinet members of SCDC for reaching what must have been a difficult decision in the current financial climate for the Council.

 The background to this saga can be found in his report to the SCDC Conservation Advisory Group on 8 June (see link below).
 As a matter of record, the details of the decision taken by the Cabinet on 9 June 2005 to fund the repairs are as follows:

 Taken at item 4 in the absence of Councillor SGM Kindersley [who had declared an interest].

-The tenders were higher than hoped, but Councillor Mrs Healey felt that, as demolition was not an option in view of the listing at Grade II*, it was necessary to proceed in order to take advantage of the English Heritage grant offer of £61,000.
+The tenders were higher than hoped, but Councillor Mrs Healey felt that, as demolition was not an option in view of the listing at Grade II*, it was necessary to proceed in order to take advantage of the Historic England grant offer of £61,000.
 In addition, Hatley Parish Council had offered £2,000 towards a clay tile roof.